Deaquay/Python-Chatbot/README.md

 # Installation
 ### Auto
-Check .Install-UV+Venv.bat contents so you know what it does.
+Check .Install.bat contents so you know what it does.
 And then run it.
 This will install python module UV and build a venv in cwd, and install other modules into the venv.

 ### Manual